isomerpages/moe-hougangsec/_co-curricular-activities/Uniformed Groups/Girls Brigade.md

 Developing each girl and officer to her fullest potential by equipping, empowering and enabling: Every Girl a leader, Every Officer a Servant Leader.

 ### Achievements
+*  Achieved Gold in Company Award 2022
+*  Achieved Bronze in Drill Competition 2023
+*  Achieved Pioneer Brigader Brooch in 2021,2022 and 2023 (Highest award for Pioneer GB girl)
 *   Achieved Silver award in Dr. Low Guat Tin Challenge 2022
-*   Achieved Pioneer Brigader Brooch in 2021 and 2022&nbsp;(Highest award that a Pioneer GB girl can achieve)
 *   Achieved Gold in Company Award 2021
 *   Achieved Gold for Dr. Low Guat Tin Challenge&nbsp; 2021
 *   Top in Illustrate Category (Secondary) for Dr. Low Guat Tin Challenge 2021
-*   Achieved Silver in Company Award 2019

 ### Achievement Badges